patrickballantyne/patrickballantyne.github.io/README.md

 ---

-The overall website has been structured as follows with fives pages, and can be found [here](index.md) in the file titled *index.md*:
+The overall website has been structured as follows with fives pages, and the file can be found [here](index.md) in *index.md*:

  1. **Homepage**